Lu Junyi: Death

-After the Liangshan band received amnesty from Emperor Huizong, Lu Junyi remains as Song Jiang‘s right-hand man when they fight the Liao invaders and put down other rebel forces in Song territory in missions ordered by the imperial court.
-Lu makes great contributions in the campaigns, often leading a force separate from Song's.
-When the campaigns end, the emperor appoints him governor of Luzhou (廬州; around present-day Hefei, Anhui).
+After the Liangshan outlaws receive amnesty from Emperor Huizong, Lu Junyi remains as Song Jiang's second-in-command when the Liangshan forces go on campaigns against the Liao invaders and rebel forces in Song territory.
+Lu Junyi distinguishes himself in battle during the campaigns, often leading part of the Liangshan forces on his own.
+After the last campaign is over, the emperor honours him by appointing him as an official in Luzhou (廬州; around present-day Hefei, Anhui).

-However, corrupt officials in the imperial court are not happy that Song Jiang is doing well.
-In their calculation, Lu Junyi must be removed first as he might revolt if Song is killed.
-They urge the emperor to summon Lu to Dongjing, where he is poisoned unaware by a drink said to be bestowed by the monarch.
-Feeling pain from the poison, Lu cannot ride on horseback on his trip back to Luzhou and has to travel by boat.
-When he comes to Huai River at Sizhou, the poison causes him to feel dizzy and fall into the water.
-Not able to swim, he drowns.
-The authorities of Sizhou retrieve his body and give him a proper burial.
+However, the corrupt officials are jealous that the former outlaws are doing well.
+In their calculation, Lu Junyi must be eliminated first as he might start a revolt if Song Jiang is killed.
+They urge the emperor to summon Lu Junyi to the capital, where he is served – in the emperor's name – an alcoholic drink secretly laced with poison.

+Unaware that he has been poisoned, Lu Junyi suffers from severe abdominal pain on the way back to Luzhou, so he cannot ride on horseback and instead has to travel by boat.
+When he comes to the Huai River at Sizhou, he feels dizzy and falls into the water, eventually drowning as he cannot swim.
+The local authorities retrieve his body and give him a proper burial.